Support the Garden

 All donations for the Goat Fund are fully tax deductible.

-Donations can be made by credit card using the "Donate" page on our website, or by check.
-Make checks payable to: Bear Creek Garden Association, and send to, BCGA, P.O.
+Donations can be made by credit card using the "Donate Online" button on this page, or by check.
+Make checks payable to: Bear Creek Garden Association, and send to, Bear Creek Garden Association, P.O.
 Box 38326, Colorado Springs, CO 80937.

-Colorado Public Radio interviewed Lani Malmberg, keeper of the goats, that visit the Charmaine Nymann Community Garden area each year.
-Nicknamed the "Goat Lady, her experience and expertise are appreciated and respected, take the time to listen: Colorado Public Radio interview (click on "listen" in the orange box)
+Colorado Public Radio interviewed Lani Malmberg, owner of the goats that visit the Charmaine Nymann Community Garden area each year.
+Nicknamed the "Goat Lady," her experience and expertise are appreciated and respected, take the time to listen: Colorado Public Radio interview (click on "listen" in the orange box)

-The Bear Creek Garden Association solicits your donation to help bring Lani Malmberg and her herd of 500 to 800 weed-eating cashmere goats back to Bear Creek Park after the end of the gardening season.
+The Bear Creek Garden Association solicits your donation to help bring Lani Malmberg and her herd of 500 to 800 weed-eating cashmere goats back to Bear Creek Regional Park for weed management near the community garden.

 The Bear Creek Garden Association is a 501(c)3 charitable organization.
 All donations are, therefore, fully tax deductible.
 Make checks payable to: Bear Creek Garden Association, and send to, BCGA, P.O.
 Box 38326, Colorado Springs, CO 80937.

-The BCGA raises money each year from its gardeners and from those who use and love Bear Creek Park to provide a goat browsing which lasts from ten days to a month.
-When goats control the weeds, the El Paso County Parks Department does not spray herbicides for weed control on or near the areas worked by goats.
+The BCGA raises money each year from its gardeners and from those who use and love Bear Creek Regional Park to provide ten days of goat grazing.
+When goats control the weeds, the El Paso County Parks & Community Services Department does not spray herbicides for weed control on or near the areas worked by goats.

-The goats have been coming to Bear Creek Park for more than 22 years and have developed a special following from area residents.
+The goats are celebrating their 25th year in Bear Creek Regional Park in 2024 and have developed a special following among area residents.
 When the herd arrives, fans of the goats come from all over the area, and teachers bring elementary school children to see the goats and to talk to Lani and the other herders about the use of browsing instead of using chemicals to reduce fire danger and control noxious weeds.

 Cashmere goats have a particular sweet tooth for noxious weeds, plus they have unique enzymes in their digestive systems which allow them to eat and digest these weeds without becoming ill, and once the seeds from these weeds pass from their bodies, they can no longer germinate, thus reducing the weed population and allowing native grasses a better chance to grow and survive.